smasongarrison/D3mirt/README.md

-When creating this document, extracted model parameters from the S4 object `mod1`, estimated in the previous step, were assigned to a data frame with the same name and is used in the call to `D3mirt()`.
-Note, however, it is possible to use `mod1` as an S4 object directly in the call to `D3mirt()`.
+When creating this document, extracted model parameters from the S4 object `mod1`, estimated in the previous step, were assigned to a data frame with the same name and stored as file in the package.
+This file is loaded and used in the call to `D3mirt()` below.
+Note, however, it is also possible to use the S4 object from `mirt()` directly in the call to `D3mirt()`.
 The `summary()` function, included in the package, is used to inspect the DMIRT estimates.
 The constructs included below were grouped based on exploratory reasons, i.e., because these items cluster in the model (observable in the graphical output below).

 ``` r
 # Optional: Load the mod1 data as data frame directly from the package file